 This article concentrates on financial capacity evaluations with U.S. military veterans, although much of the information is relevant to other financial capacity determinations.

-First, like any mental health evaluation, the psychologist should conduct a financial capacity assessment that addresses the specific legal criteria for financial capacity relevant to the time, place, and circumstances of the evaluation.
+(1) Like any forensic mental health evaluation, the psychologist should conduct a financial capacity assessment that addresses the specific legal criteria for financial capacity relevant to the time, place, and circumstances of the evaluation.

-Conducting a financial capacity assessment with a U.S. military veteran for the means the psychologist should understand the specific federal regulation governing financial competency decisions in this context,1 as well as any relevant statutes or case law.
+Conducting a financial capacity assessment with a U.S. military veteran in the context of a Department of Veterans Affairs (VA) compensation and pension exam (C&P exam; also known as a VA claim exam or veterans disability exam) means the psychologist should understand the specific federal regulation governing financial competency decisions in this context, the first part of which reads as follows:

 1. Determinations of incompetency and competency, 38 C.F.R. § 3.353.